 • Development and improvement of methods in protein crystallography

-During his career Eaton Lattman has worked on number of major research themes, which are summarized below.
+During his career Eaton Lattman has worked on a number of major research themes, two of which are summarized below.

 With Wayne Hendrickson he developed a unified way of expressing the phase angle probability density function - it makes use of coefficients A, B, C, D that have come to be a shorthand name for the process.
 The ABCD curve is still used in most software packages.
 It is through this representation that each structure factor can be given a proper weight in Fourier syntheses.

-He also wrote a program that calculated the solution scattering profile I(S) from a set atomic coordinates many times faster that existing algorithms.
+He also wrote a program that calculated the solution scattering profile I(S) from a set of atomic coordinates many times faster than existing algorithms.